maplibre/maplibre.github.io/content/news/2022-12-18-maplibre-rs-monthly/index.md

 ## 🏠 Housekeeping

-The following will summarizes what happened last week on GitHub.
+The following will summarize what happened last week on GitHub.

 ### 🎁 Merged Pull Requests